aosabook/500lines/flow-shop/chapter.md

 # A Flow Shop Scheduler
 *Flow shop scheduling* is one of the most challenging and well-studied problems in operations research.
-In this chapter we consider the implementation of a flow shop scheduling solver that uses a technique called *local search*.
-The solver attempts to heuristically improve an existing solution for a given amount of time using a variety of strategies.
+Like many challenging optimization problems, finding the best solution just is not possible for problems of a practical size.
+In this chapter we consider the implementation of a flow shop scheduling solver that uses a technique called *local search*; a technique that allows us to find a solution that is "pretty good" when finding the best solution just isn't possible.
+The solver will continue to try and find new solutions to the problem for a given amount of time, and finishes by returning the best solution found.

+The idea behind local search is to improve heuristically an existing solution by considering similar solutions that may be a little better.
+The solver uses a variety of strategies to (1) try and find similar solutions, and (2) choose one that is promising to explore next.
 The implementation is written in Python, and has no external requirements.
-By leveraging some of Python's lesser known functionality, the solver is able to dynamically change its search strategy during the the solving process based on what strategies work well.
+By leveraging some of Python's lesser-known functionality, the solver dynamically changes its search strategy during the the solving process based on what strategies work well.

-First we provide some background material on the flow shop scheduling problem and local search techniques.
-We then look in detail at the general solver code and the various heuristics / neighbourhood selection strategies that we consider.
+First, we provide some background material on the flow shop scheduling problem and local search techniques.
+We then look in detail at the general solver code and the various heuristics / neighbourhood selection strategies that we use.
 Next we consider the dynamic strategy selection that the solver uses to tie everything together.
 Finally, we conclude with a summary of the project and some lessons learned through the implementation process.

 ## Background